-The cotton gin was an invention at the end of the 18th century that had a drastic impact on the institution of slavery and the trajectory of the new United States nation.
+The cotton gin was an invention at the end of the 18th century that drastically affected and impacted the institution of slavery as well as the trajectory of the new United States nation.

 Some mid-Atlantic states such as Delaware and Maryland, who would eventually join the Union, would not abolish slavery until ratifying the 13th Amendment following the Civil War.

 In the southern states, the opposite was true.
 Following the formation of the new nation the institution of slavery became even more entrenched in this region.

 The cotton gin played a major role in this, making cotton an extremely profitable crop that could be exported to the northern states as well as foreign European markets.
 The profitability of cotton would lead to the nickname “King Cotton” and it was known as “white gold”.

 Eventually the issue of slavery would be a major factor that ultimately led to the Civil War.
 The role of the cotton gin and its resulting impacts led to marked changes in the southern economy, political realm and the institution of slavery.

 The states’ belief in “King Cotton” was such that they did not believe they needed the Union for survival.
 It would ultimately prove to be their downfall.

 The inventor Eli Whitney invented the cotton gin in 1793.
 Whitney was a recent college graduate from Yale who had high hopes of becoming a lawyer.
 Unfortunately in order to pay off his school debts he took a job as a private tutor on a large Georgia plantation.

 Here Whitney discovered the existing limitations for harvesting cotton, particularly the short-staple variety.
 Southern plantation owners were in desperate need for a faster way to process this type of cotton.